feedhenry/fh-openshift-templates/README.md

 * When all Pods are successfully running, and all Nagios checks are passing (may take a few minutes for all checks to run at least once) you should be able to login to http://rhmap.local.feedhenry.io as rhmap-admin@example.com/Password1

+## Setting up centralised logging (Optional)

+When the core has been set up, you can create a centralised logging installation by using the `./scripts/logging` scripts. ([see README](scripts/logging/README.md))

 ### troubleshooting

 * After `./infra.sh` you may run into a problem when mongodb-initiator ends with an error.
 To resolve this run `oc delete dc mongodb-1`, `oc delete pod mongodb-initiator --grace-period=0` and then run `./infra.sh` again.